Jordan Chiles: In the media

 Chiles was named one of Times Women of the Year for 2025.
 She was featured in the 2025 edition of the Sports Illustrated Swimsuit Issue and was selected as one of four cover models alongside Lauren Chan, Salma Hayek, and fellow gymnast Livvy Dunne.
 Chiles and her family appeared on the September 11, 2025 episode of Celebrity Family Feud where they competed against fellow 2024 Olympian Stephen Nedoroscik and his family.
 Nedoroscik's family ultimately won in the sudden death round.
+Chiles appeared on the cover of Teen Vogue in 2024, photographed by Erica Snyder.

 Dancing with the Stars

 In September 2025 it was announced that Chiles was joining the cast of the 34th season of Dancing with the Stars, partnering with Ezra Sosa.
-She is the ninth Olympic gymnast to compete on the show, following Shawn Johnson, Nastia Liukin, Aly Raisman, Laurie Hernandez, Simone Biles, Mary Lou Retton, Sunisa Lee and Stephen Nedoroscik.
+She placed third in the season finale.
+Chiles is the ninth Olympic gymnast to compete on the show, following Shawn Johnson, Nastia Liukin, Aly Raisman, Laurie Hernandez, Simone Biles, Mary Lou Retton, Sunisa Lee and Stephen Nedoroscik.